ek775/GlyBot/README.md

 To run in your terminal or replicate my analysis, you can run the main script with:
 > python ./ [openai/ollama] [chat/eval]

 #

-**Abstract**

-Many bioinformatics tools are challenging for new users because they require deep expertise and familiarity with complex algorithms.
-However, recent advancements in Large Language Models (LLMs) have shown that these powerful text-processing tools can assist with various scientific research tasks (Buehler 2024), potentially making it easier for non-experts to use these tools.
-Although LLMs are built on a vast amount of information, they have limitations when it comes to knowledge not included in their initial training, especially in specialized fields (Soudani et al 2024).
-To address this, we explored the use of a method called Retrieval Augmented Generation (RAG), combined with semantic vector search, to enhance the glycobiology knowledge of an LLM-based AI assistant.
-This method augments a user's query at execution time with reference information retrieved from a database of pre-processed reliable source material and serves the LLM engineered queries with both questions and reference material to use in generating a response.
-We compared augmented LLM responses to non-augmented LLM responses on several different tasks using a curated set of questions with human-answers as ground-truth and reference information retrieved from the textbook "Essentials of Glycobiology, 4th edition" (Varki et al 2022) to augment the responses.
-Our study found that RAG significantly improves the factual content of the AI's responses in this specialized area by incorporating specific phrases and facts from a targeted knowledgebase.

-#